 Australian comedian Nikki Osborne not only sold out her first Melbourne International Comedy Festival (MICF) show, but also managed to attract over 100,000 dollars of free, or ‘earned’, publicity for her show “On the Spectrum”.

 That was the good news.

 The bad news was she also endured an emotional onslaught for her show’s topic – autism.
 In this School of Hard Knock Knocks podcast, you’ll learn how Nikki’s ‘go hard or go home’ attitude helped her battle online trolls and survive the criticism, all the while polishing and improving her show to make it a positive experience for all, and a true success.

-And if the name ‘Nikki Osborne’ is familiar, but you can’t recall it from the stand-up scene, that’s because she’s best known for her TV appearances, most recently as Delvene Delaney, in the TV mini-series, “Hoges: The Paul Hogan Story”.
+And if the name ‘Nikki Osborne’ is familiar, but you can’t recall it from the stand-up scene, that’s because she’s best known for her TV appearances, as Delvene Delaney, in the TV mini-series, “Hoges: The Paul Hogan Story” and as a contestant on ‘I’m a celebrity…get me out of here’.
 She’s also a regular as face as gameshow host and witty guest contestant.

 And if you’re enjoying these podcasts, and would like to become part of a comedy community, we’ve launched our School of Hard Knock Knocks Community group on Facebook.
 It’s absolutely free to join and full of advice.What did you think of this episode?
 Leave a voice mail message and we’ll include your comments in our future podcasts!